Allavaz/iossa-stats/README.md

 I'm using Express as a web server that hosts the frontend static files.
 There's a secret endpoint protected with password that the staff of the community uses to upload JSON files that IOSoccer creates at the end of a match.

+There are also multiple endpoints which IOSoccer Servers use to send JSON data.
+JSON data is received by Express, which verifies that the data was sent by the Official IOSoccer South America Servers (via Tokens).

 Relevant information from those JSON files is extracted and extra information is also added from the team database, such as team logos etc.

 The database is running on MongoDB, where all the matches are stored and complex aggregation pipelines are used to calculate the standings of our leagues.
 Also there's Views that show the individual player statistics in our different seasons and tournaments.